This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 II.
 Protected health information (PHI).

 PHI consists of health data and personal identifiers.
 The first type of data relates to a patient’s physical or mental health or condition and to payments for the healthcare.
 This encompasses doctor bills, emails, lab test results, MRI scans, and other data generated, utilized, or disclosed when healthcare services are provided.
 Health data also includes information related to patients’ healthcare insurance coverage and even geolocation details that locate a person within a territory smaller than a state.

 The mere fact that an individual has received medical services may count, but health data becomes PHI only in combination with personally identifiable information.

 The rule of thumb is: if an application collects, processes, stores, or transfers any PHI, HIPAA software compliance is mandatory.
-Even if it contains a user’s profile with their first and last name that can be traced back to a particular patient, the app must comply.
-The same applies when sensitive data is stored on a third-party server.

 I. Covered entities

 An application designed for use by a covered entity, such as communication between doctors and patients, will be most likely subject to the regulation.
 HIPAA software requirements may apply even to apps that deal with hospital employee records and education records for medical institutions.

 II.
 Business associates

 These persons or organizations collect, store, process, or transfer individually identifiable health information as part of a service to, or on behalf of, a covered entity.
 This category comprises attorneys, accountants, billing firms, software vendors, hosting/data storage, email, and encrypted email services, healthcare app developers, and other third parties that may handle patients’ data even unintentionally.

 When in doubt as to the laws and regulations to follow, these instruments may prove useful: